Harmix/pam-benchmark/docs/benchmark_rewrite_plan.md

-# PAM Benchmark — Rewrite & Architecture Plan
+# Pam Benchmark — Rewrite & Architecture Plan

 Status: **Draft for review** — no code has been written yet.
 Owner: Denys